Reviewed by the SAP PRESS editorial team.

 An on-premise deployment encompasses traditional in-house IT infrastructure models.
 This deployment model describes an instance of SAP S/4HANA logistics that is physically hosted on company property.

-There are three cloud options for SAP S/4HANA logistics deployment, all of which involve the use of external cloud integration.
+There are two cloud options for SAP S/4HANA logistics deployment, both of which involve the use of external cloud integration.

 SAP S/4HANA receives multiple updates a year.
 Cloud-deployed instances will receive quarterly updates, while on-premise deployments are updated once a year, usually in September.